cryinkfly/VCDS-VAG-COM-Diagnosis-system-for-Linux/README.md

 ---

+You will get more information about this program, then you can visit the original website of VCDS (VAG-COM diagnosis system) with this link: https://www.ross-tech.com/vag-com/index.html

+---

   - 📂 Downloads: [Stable](https://github.com/cryinkfly/VCDS-VAG-COM-Diagnosis-System-/tree/main/scripts/stable-branch) and [development builds](https://github.com/cryinkfly/VCDS-VAG-COM-Diagnosis-System-/tree/main/scripts/development-branch)
   - 📔 Documentation: Still in Progress!
   - 💬 Would You like to get in touch with me?
 Or if You have any questions, suggestions or problems?